keras-team/keras-io/examples/vision/md/adain.md

 ---
 ## Train Monitor callback

-This callback is used to visualize the style transfer capability of the model on each epoch.
-The objective of style transfer is not quantified properly and is mostly upto the audience to call is good or bad.
-For this reason, visualization is a key aspect of training the model.
+This callback is used to visualize the style transfer output of the model at the end of each epoch.
+The objective of style transfer cannot be quantified properly, and is to be subjectively evaluated by an audience.
+For this reason, visualization is a key aspect of evaluating the model.

 ```python